lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 ## Description of your website, including:

 Video Game Social Media App
-- Think subreddit for games, a community specifc to video game discussion (or video game development?)
+- Think subreddit for games, a community specific to video game discussion (or video game development?)
 - Social Media for video game communities or forums
 - Maybe posts are always tied to a specific game (with tags)
 -